lingtalfi/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/WidgetHandler/PicassoWidgetHandler.md

 ----- templates/            # this directory contains the templates available for this widget
 --------- prototype.php     # just an example, can be any name really...
 --------- default.php       # just an example, can be any name really...
------ js-init/
+----- js/                   # this directory contains the js nuggets
---------- default.js        # can be any name, but it's the same name as a template
+                            # If the js file has the same name as the template, it will be loaded automatically.
+                            # For instance, if the selected template is default.php, and there is a
+                            # js nugget named default.js or default.js.php (same as default.js but allows php code inside)
+                            # in the js directory, then this nugget will be loaded automatically as a js code block.
+--------- default.js        # an example js nugget.
------ css/                  # this directory contains the css code blocks to add to the chosen template
+----- css/                  # this directory contains the css nuggets to add to the chosen template.
---------- default.css       # can be any name, but it's the same name as a template
+----- css/                  # if the css nugget has the same name as the template, then it will be loaded automatically (same mechanism as the js nuggets).
+--------- default.css       # an example css nugget.
 ```

 The files in the "templates" directory are the available templates for this widget.
-The files in the "js-init" directory are automatically loaded as js code blocks via [the HtmlPageCopilot](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md).
+The files in the "js" directory are automatically loaded as js code blocks via [the HtmlPageCopilot](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md).
+Those are also called js nuggets.

 Those js files are used to initialize the widget.
 For instance, if your widget displays a lightbox gallery,
 it might use a jquery snippet to initialize the gallery.
+If you need the power of php in your js file, just add the php extension (for instance default.js.php).

 The files in the "css" directory are automatically loaded as css code blocks via [the HtmlPageCopilot](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md).
 Those css files shall be compiled into one "widget-compiled.css" (or another name) file by the host application,
 so that the css code of widgets can be nicely separated from the html code.
+Those css blocks are sometimes called css nuggets.